VIP Brother season 6: Titi

-Vladislav
+Vladi

-Vladislav Karamfilov "Vladi Vargala" is an actor.
+Vladislav Karamfilov, aka Vladi Vargala is an actor.
 He entered the House on Day 3 and became a winner on Day 64.

+Wosh

+Wosh MC (born Stefan Ivanov) is a rap singer.
+He entered the House on Day 3 and finished third in the finale on Day 64.

 Yordanka

 Yordanka Hristova is a famous singer.
 She entered the House on Day 1 and had the power with Evgeni to choose half of the contestants who would live in the misery house.
 The two were also privileged to sleep in a separate room.
 She finished second in the finale on Day 64.

 Zornitsa

-Zornitsa Lindareva is a model and former lover of Stefan Manov.
+Zornitsa Lindareva is a model and former lover of Tacho.
 She entered the House on Day 3 and was the fifth evicted on Day 50.

 Houseguests

 Lyudmila

 Lyudmila Zahazhaeva is the mother of Albena Vuleva.
 She is from Saint Petersburg, Russia.
 She entered the House on Day 31 and left the House on Day 57.
 3 years later she participated in Big Brother: Most Wanted 2017, where she took sixth place in the final.